ligadata-william/Kamanja/trunk/SampleApplication/ClusterInstall/README.md

 Install the FataFatClusterInstall installer
 *******************************************

 The current trunk/SampleApplication/ClusterInstall scripts should be copied to a directory on your PATH.
 Verify they are executable and if not perform the appropriate 'chmod' command on them.

+The NodeInfoExtract-1.0 application, used by the FataFatClusterInstall.sh script, also mus be on your PATH.
+It can be found in the trunk/Utils/NodeInfoExtract/target/scala-2.10 directory.

 *******************************************
 Pre-requisites before using the installer